|Drawing of I. Rubloff entitled "indescribeable faceache". (c) 2005, I. Rubloff, all rights reserved

 - Vagus nerve stimulation (Nesbitt et al, 2015).
 Needs much more study.

 - Xyrem (sodium oxybutate)

-A new and perhaps better approach to cluster was reported by Khatami et al. Xyrem (Sodium oxybate), which induces extremely deep sleep, was reported to be effective in cluster(2011).
+A new approach to acute cluster was reported by Khatami et al. Xyrem (Sodium oxybate), which induces extremely deep sleep, was reported to be effective in cluster(2011).
 It is our thought that as clusters normally occur in the middle of the night, someone on Xyrem might simply sleep through them.
-This seems to us to be potentially a better way of managing them than the medications above.
+This seems to us to be potentially a better way of managing them than many of the medications above.
 Xyrem, however, has major barriers to obtaining a rapid prescription.

 - Bahra, A., et al. (2002).
 "Cluster headache: a prospective clinical study

 - Blau JN. and H. O. Engel (2004).
 "Individualizing treatment with verapamil for cluster headache patients."
 Headache 44(10): 1013-8.